willwangcc/knowledge/People_and_self/personal-development/Meditation/Meditation_in_Practice.md

 Meditation is a practice where an individual uses a technique – such as mindfulness, or focusing the mind on a particular object, thought, or activity – to train attention and awareness, and achieve **a mentally clear and emotionally calm and stable state**.

+### Intuition

+* Changing experience: Meditation isn't a thing.
+That's why it's so difficult to talk about.
+It's a changing experience that's unique to each and every person.
+* Meditation is like a mental muscle.
+The stronger it is, the more you can use it to redirect your attention when you find yourself lying in bed at night, consumed by anxious thoughts.

 ### terms

 * [Headspace](https://www.wikiwand.com/en/Headspace_(company))